skenderbeu/fight-club-game/README.md

 # yours-for-a-week
-Game exploring the state pattern
+Game exploring the state pattern using an abstraction of pain and arrousal